isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.imda.gov.sg/DRBonus " target="_blank" style="color:#037e8a">Find out more</a>

-#### E-invoicing Registration Grant

-This grant provides businesses with a one-time grant of $200 per UEN, upon registration on the Nationwide E-Invoicing Network on or before 31 December 2020.

-<a href="https://www.imda.gov.sg/programme-listing/nationwide-e-invoicing-framework/E-Invoicing-Registration-Grant" target="_blank" style="color:#037e8a">Find out more</a>

 #### Employment Support for Ex-Offenders

 This programme supports companies to tap on ex-offenders as an alternative pool of trained and skilled workers.